-Elon Musk has been described as the most imaginative business magnate of 21st Century.
-His dynamism and versatility gifted the mankind a lot of things starting from PayPal to Tesla Motor’s all-electric luxury vehicles.
+Elon Musk has been described as the most imaginative business magnate of the 21st Century.
+His dynamism and versatility gifted mankind a lot of things starting from PayPal to Tesla Motor’s all-electric luxury vehicles.
 Musk is the man behind the most ambitious SpaceX project to explore the space with private investments.
-He is also engaged with a revolutionary transportation concept named ‘Hyperloop’ which would redefine the transportation system of future.
+He is also engaged with a revolutionary transportation concept named ‘Hyperloop’ which would redefine the transportation system of the future.
 The life of such a talented personality gives us an opportunity to learn a few lessons that we can apply in our life too.

 1. Relationships- personal and professional reap you the best fruit

 Elon Musk who was born and brought up in South Africa in the 1970s was very dynamic and full of entrepreneurial skills from his childhood.
-After leaving the high school he felt that his skills were not going to get exposure in South Africa and decided to move out of there.
+After leaving high school he felt that his skills were not going to get exposure in South Africa and decided to move out of there.

 As his mother was Canadian domiciled, he got a chance to settle in Canada.
-He immigrated to Canada and got citizenship rights without much hurdles.
+He immigrated to Canada and got citizenship rights without many hurdles.
 He enrolled at Queen’s University in 1989 and two years later he entered the University of Pennsylvania where he met Adeo Ressi (who went on to become the founder and CEO of TheFunded and The Founder Institute).
 They both purchased a 10 bedroom fraternity house and rented it as a nightclub.
-This was beginning of his entrepreneurial journey.
+This was the beginning of his entrepreneurial journey.

 You may like:

 - Life Without Limbs: An Inspirational Story of Nick Vujicic

 - 10 Social Entrepreneurship Ideas To Make The Earth A Better Place